MayDay5312002/AIBuddy---Intro-to-AI-Final-Proj/README.md

     + Create quiz
     + NOTE: For creation of flash cards and quizzes
         + All input types to create their content: Upload file, Entera Youtube URL, Model independent (Just using the knowledge of the model), upload Kiwix folder, and web search.
-2. Explain Simply and Explain with web search do not need upload.
-Just pick a thread and enter prompt.
+2. Explain Simply and Explain with web search do not need to upload.
+Just pick a thread and enter a prompt.
 Explain with document needs a document uploaded, either a file or a Youtube video.
 Explain with kiwix needs the folder all the zim files are stored (Kiwix: https://kiwix.org/en/applications/ - You might want to download Kiwix app to download zim files.
 It will make it easier but you can also download it manually).
 Depending on the input type, the creation of flash cards and quizzes might need uploading.
 3. Wait for a "success" response and it will show what is stored in vector store/Kiwix folder if dealing with documents, zim files, Youtube url.
 If not proceed to step 4.
 4. Select or create a thread with [ + ] button.
     + You can also delete thread with thrash can button